Parking

 Special parking for persons with disabilities is provided throughout the city and such persons also receive special considerations for posted and meter parking.

 Parking for persons with disabilities is available on both public and private property.
 Parking spaces reserved for persons with disabilities are posted with the international disabled designation and have a two hour time limit.
 These spaces are in effect during “ALL HOURS” and only vehicles bearing an authorized state disabled registration license plate or temporary placard are allowed to park in these designated spaces.
 Out of state disabled license plates and placards are also honored.
 Citizens with disabled designated vehicles may park at any metered space or time restricted zone for up to two hours.
 Disabled designated vehicles MAY NOT park in any safety or restricted parking areas.
 It is a violation of city ordinance to park in a zone reserved for persons with disabilities without the proper disabled designation.
-(12.56.120 and 12.56.130)
+(City ordinance 12.56.120 and City ordinance 12.56.130)

 What are rules for motorcycle parking?